Cooking On The Ranch

 Ingredients to make tri-tip tacos.

-It truly doesn’t get any easier than this.
+It truly doesn’t get any easier and more straight forward than this.
 Let’s get started.

 Browning a tri-tip roast in a dutch oven.